 Sometimes it’s a knock back to see that massive goal that you had set yourself come crumbling down around your ears.
 However, that goal was set for a reason.
 Without it, you wouldn’t spend the time necessary to turn that goal into a reality.
 And sometimes, you might have actually achieved your goal, but just not in the way you had expected.

 I’ll use my own goal from 2015 as an example.
 At the start of 2015, I had publicly told all my friends and family that by the end of the year I was going to have a publication plan for my fantasy novel.
 I even posted it on my Facebook.
 At the time when I posted it, I had meant that I was going to find an agent and have a publishing contract, knowing that it took months from the point of signing that publishing contract before you saw the book on the shelves.
 However, I said “have a publication plan.”
-What I didn’t realise was that I actually had completed that goal the moment I posted it on Facebook, and it took me an entire year, and some, to figure that out.
+What I didn’t realize was that I actually had completed that goal the moment I posted it on Facebook, and it took me an entire year, and some, to figure that out.
 I have a publication plan for my novel: find an agent and get a publishing contract.
 It may not have been exactly what I had intended when I first set that goal, but it is still the goal achieved.
 Silver-lining view.

 Always keep that big dream in mind, but make your goals the stepping stones toward that big dream.